 For baking, this can present a problem, as refined sugar gives bulk to recipes.
 However, this can be easily rectified.
-To make up for the lost bulk when using stevia, use 1/3 to ½ cup of one of the following bulking agents: fresh fruit puree, yogurt, roasted winter squash, two whipped egg whites, or you can use 1–2 tablespoons of coconut flour.
+To make up for the lost bulk when using stevia, use ⅓ to ½ cup of one of the following bulking agents: fresh fruit puree, yogurt, roasted winter squash, two whipped egg whites or one to two tablespoons of coconut flour.

 Be mindful to add coconut flour slowly, as it absorbs a ton of moisture.
 If you are using a recipe you’ve used in the past, make adjustments to get to the consistency you expect.